 Understanding CPU Usage on Cumulus Linux

-Before we start to understand CPU usage, first let’s clarify what we can be talking about when describing routing and switching performance.
+Before you start to understand CPU usage, you need to understand some concepts regarding routing and switching performance.

 Performance is a word used for many different types of measurements, including: